Haldhardwivedi/Haldhardwivedi/README.md

-- 🌱 I’m currently 3rd year CSE student at IIITDM kancheepuram love doing cp
+- 🌱 I’m a  3rd year CSE student at IIITDM kancheepuram
-- 👯 I’m looking to collaborate on new projects
+- 👯 I’m looking to collaborate on python,c++ projects
 - 📫 How to reach me:i'm on linkedin by username Haldhardwivedi
 - 📫 Email:haldhardwivedi@gmail.com
 - ⚡  i'm on competitive programming sites such as codechef,codeforces,hackeerank as haldhardwivedi